 In my previous 4 attempts I’d always found myself switching from racing to surviving mode way before the finish was in sight.
 In my first three the ‘switch’ came around mile 20.
-In my 4th, last year’s Greater Manchester Marathon it came at around mile 23.
-Yesterday it came soon after 40K.
+In my 4th, last year’s Greater Manchester Marathon, it came at around mile 23.
+Last week it came soon after 40K.
 In so doing it proved my best ever marathon.
 Not my fastest but rather the one I have come closest to mastering.
 I also came close to enjoying it.
 Sure I always enjoy the experience, not least the crowds who come out to cheer.
 But it’s hard to enjoy the running in those closing miles.

 The build up to this race was mixed.
 In early March, with my longstanding IT band issue under control, I started to suffer from hamstring tendinitis.
 It first fully manifested itself in the Washington Heights 5K.
 Like most injuries I’d never suffered from before I’d never heard of this one.
 In sum it was a “pain in the arse”, proverbially and physically.
 Early diagnosis enabled me to monitor and treat it.
 Lee insisted I revert to just running steady, canning speed workouts and long runs.
 A 10K race two weeks out in my best time for almost 6 years confirmed that I’d somehow managed to keep in great shape on a diet of 70 miles a week of steady stuff.
 But would I pay for missing 22-23 mile runs?
 Lee suggested I plan for a cautious start and moderate expectations, 2:33 rather than 2:30.